robcarver17/pysystemtrade/docs/data.md

 Before we start, another note: Confusingly, data can be stored or come from various places, which include:

 1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures/)); it includes everything above except for roll parameters, and is periodically updated from my own live data.
 Any .csv data 'pipeline' object defaults to using this data set.
-2. configuration .csv files used to iniatilise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)
+2. configuration .csv files used to initialise the system, such as [this file](/data/futures/csvconfig/instrumentconfig.csv)
 3. Temporary .csv files created in the process of initialising the databases
 4. Backup .csv files, created by the production system.
 5. External sources such as our broker, or data providers like Barchart and Quandl
 6. Mongo DB or other databases

-It's important to be clear where data is coming from, and where it is going to, during the intialisation process.
+It's important to be clear where data is coming from, and where it is going to, during the initialisation process.
 Once we're actually running, the main storage will usually be in mongo DB (for production and possibly simulation).

 For simulation we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
 I don't advise using .csv files for production - it won't work.
 As we'll see later, you can use mongoDB data for simulation and production.